Routines and Procedures

-Children in Year Three and Four are encouraged to bring a healthy snack like a piece of fruit, carrot, cucumber or cheese for break time.
-Cheese strings, cheese dippers and fruit winders are not permitted.
+All children are able to have a drink in the classroom but this must be in a named bottle and can only contain water.
+Children in reception, year 1 and 2 are provided fruit at morning break.
+From year 3 children are encouraged to bring a healthy snack like a piece of fruit, carrot, cucumber or cheese for break time.
+Cheese strings, cheese dippers, cereal bars and fruit winders are not permitted.
 We prefer snacks that do not need wrappers or packaging as it saves litter.
-Children in the other classes will be provided with a piece of fruit.

 If your child requires ongoing medication for the treatment of medical conditions such as Diabetes, Epilepsy, Asthma etc, please ensure their medication is up to date and the new class teacher is aware.
 We do pass on all information when the child moves classes but it is useful to check nothing has changed since the records were completed.
 The office will update records and if you want to discuss your child’s needs, please make an appointment through the school office.

 If your child is prescribed medication they need to take during school hours please refer to the Health and Medicine Policy in the policy section of the website.

 We are given minimum periods of absence for some illness by the local health authority, especially those which are particularly contagious or could be dangerous to pregnant women for example.
 If your child has been unwell with vomiting or diarrhoea they must be clear for 48 hours before returning to school.
 Please check with the office if you are unsure whether it is safe for your child to return to school.

 If your child has a serious accident or is ill in school and needs to be collected, we will contact you immediately.